-Mapping Broad Habitats in upland, unenclosed landscapes

-BHs are classified into Unenclosed or Enclosed habitats thus:
+Mapping Broad Habitats in upland, unenclosed landscapes BHs are classified into Unenclosed or Enclosed habitats thus:

 Unenclosed Habitats: Calcareous grassland, Acid grassland, Bracken, Dwarf shrub heath, Bog, Fen, Marsh and Swamp, Inland rock, Montane.

-Enclosed habitats: Broadleaved and mixed yew woodland, Coniferous woodland, Boundary and linear features, Arable and horticulture, Improved grass, Neutral grass, Rivers and streams, Standing open waters and canals, Urban, Supra-littoral sediment, Supra-littoral rock, Littoral sediment, Littoral rock.
+Enclosed habitats: Broadleaved and mixed yew woodland, Coniferous woodland, Boundary and linear features, Arable and horticulture, Improved grass, Neutral Grass, Rivers and streams, Standing open waters and canals, Urban, Supra-littoral sediment, Supra-littoral rock, Littoral sediment, Littoral rock.

-Whilst the main habitats in question are the 'Broadleaved and mixed yew woodland' and 'Coniferous woodland' habitats, woody features such as scattered trees or newly planted woodlands may be found within other habitats.
-The habitat type will need to be recorded (see Appendix-5).
+Whilst, obviously, the main habitats in question are the 'Broadleaved and mixed yew woodland' and 'Coniferous woodland' habitats, woody features (such as scattered trees or newly planted woodlands) may be found within other habitats and we would like to know what these habitats are.
 It is acknowledged that unenclosed habitats may be more difficult to precisely delineate because they are defined by changes in species composition rather than a linear boundary feature such as a fence, hedge or wall.